 Continuous improvement is part of our culture, enabling personalised patient care and empowering the workforce.
-As life became more restricted and waiting times for surgery grew longer, we were mindful of the strong association between mental health and MSK. and adapted quickly to support patients to cope with their conditions at home.
-We had to temper ambition as the pandemic our forced us to look at practices and redefine our goals.
-Every obstacle presents a possibility to improve successfully achieved and we business objectives, used our data more proactively, improved clinical pathways, delivered the First Contact Practitioner (FCP) role and physiotherapy self referral, developed and began implementing a new patient experience strategy.
+As life became more restricted and waiting times for surgery grew longer, we were mindful of the strong association between mental health and MSK, and adapted quickly to support patients to cope with their conditions at home.
+We had to temper our ambition as the pandemic forced us to look at practices and redefine our goals.
+Every obstacle presents a possibility to improve we successfully achieved business objectives, used data more proactively, improved clinical pathways, delivered the First Contact Practitioner (FCP) role and physiotherapy self referral, developed and began implementing a new patient experience strategy.

-Lorraine Reid Managing Director
+Lorraine ReidManaging Director